jaystey/jaystey.github.io/_posts/2025-05-04-golden-week.markdown

 Our first stop was a cosy old cafe where we had ogura toast: red bean paste spread on thick slices of toasted, buttered white bread.
 Here it was topped with a thick dollop of whipped cream and a little helping of homemade jam.
 It's a local specialty and it was delicious.
-After that we went to Noritake Garden.
-Noritake is a Japanese tableware company which also happens to have a long-established subsidiary in Australia.
+Afterwards we went to Noritake Garden.
+Noritake is a Japanese tableware company that also happens to have a long-established subsidiary in Australia.
 Their former factory grounds in central Nagoya now host a museum, art gallery, restaurant, shops and a well-tended garden.
 We browsed the art gallery and shops and walked around the garden, in which a line of big carp